-Capital Outlays
+Capital Assets

-Capital outlays is defined as property or equipment with a useful life in excess of one (1) year and a per unit acquisition cost of \$5,000 or more.
+A Capital asset is defined as property or equipment with a useful life in excess of one (1) year and a per unit acquisition cost of \$5,000 or more.
 Equipment purchased with grant funds shall remain the property of the grant recipient and their inventory control.
-All capital outlays purchased with funds from this grant must be approved by the SBCTC prior to purchase.
+All capital assets purchased with funds from this grant must be approved by the SBCTC prior to purchase.